molly-cliff/Meningitis-belt-location/README.md

-# Re-examining the meningitis belt: associations between environmental factors and epidemic meningitis risk across Africa
+# Updating the meningitis belt: associations between environmental factors and epidemic meningitis risk across Africa

 This repository contains R and Stata code used to create a logistic regression model and risk map for meningitis outbreaks across Africa.
 A 2003 study by Molesworth et al investigated the spatial distribution of meningitis epidemics in Africa occurring between 1980 and 1999 to determine the geographical risk of meningitis across Africa.
 This analysis was carried out to present an update on the associations between environmental variables and meningitis epidemic risk for meningitis across Africa and to understand if the geography of the meningitis belt and risk factors associated with meningitis have changed.
 We examined epidemics from 2003- 2022, assessing the impact of specific humidity, windspeed, dust, rainfall, and land coverage as well as including a population weighting analysis.
 We conducted a sensitivity analysis without the Democratic Republic of Congo (DRC), due to potential overreporting.